Skip to navigation Skip to content

 This document outlines the Voluntary measure under Income Management (IM) and enhanced Income Management (enhanced IM), also known as VIM or VeIM.

-The IM program closed to new entrants on 4 September 2023, which means that customers who request to have their income support payments welfare quarantined and who otherwise meet the eligibility criteria to participate in the welfare quarantining under this measure must commence enhanced IM.
+The IM program closed to new entrants on 4 September 2023.
+Customers who volunteer to have their income support payments income managed and meet the eligibility criteria under the Voluntary measure must commence enhanced IM.

-Since 4 September 2023, VIM customers can choose to move to enhanced IM.
-It is important to note that, given the closure of the IM program, when these customers move from IM to enhanced IM, they will not be able to return to IM, regardless of reason.
+VIM customers may request to end their Voluntary IM Agreement and commence a new Voluntary enhanced IM Agreement.
+It is important to note that, given the closure of the IM program they will not be able to return to IM, regardless of reason.

 VIM eligibility criteria

-Customers needed to request to be welfare quarantined and be eligible to participate in IM under the VIM measure prior to 4 September 2023, to have been eligible to enter into a VIM Agreement with the agency.
+Customers needed to request to be income managed and be eligible to participate in IM under the VIM measure before 4 September 2023, to have been eligible to enter into a VIM Agreement with the agency.

 They also needed to: